 type 1.00 2.00 3.00

-Type 3 Wide Receivers includes the deep threats.
-They have the greatest average depth of target and the most receiving yards per reception.
-However, they also have the fewest receptions, the highest drop percentage, and the fewest broken tackles.
+Type 3 Wide Receivers included the deep threats.
+They had the greatest average depth of target and the most receiving yards per reception.
+However, they also had the fewest receptions, the highest drop percentage, and the fewest broken tackles.
 Thus, they may be considered the boom-or-bust Wide Receivers.

 The tiers were not particularly distinguishable based on their height, weight, vertical jump, or forty-yard dash time.